inforgdev/octopo-js/src/docs/intro/about.md

 # About

-OctopoJS is a CSS preprocessor AST stringifier.
+OctopoJS is a CSS preprocessor language agnostic AST stringifier.